Setting Up:

 A extra jar with plain tap water in it can be useful for rinsing off spoons, should they be dipped into the wrong jars (and they will......).

 PAPER TOWELS: If you have a small group, you can simply leave a roll of paper towels on the table, and participants can tear off a piece as needed.
-If the group is larger, I will tears off the sheets in advance, fold into quarters, and stack them near the dyes, as above.
+Usually, though, I will tear off the sheets in advance, fold into quarters, and stack them near the dyes, as above.
 Less jerky activity and grabbing for things means fewer opportunities for breakage or spillage.

 In front of the table, or just under it, I will place a receptacle for the used paper towels.
 (Trader Joe’s plastic carrier bags are great for this.)
 Each egg should be dried thoroughly at the dyeing table, and then the towel left behind and just the egg taken back to the work space.
 Paper towels are flammable, and I don’t like piles of them building up on the work table.
 And yes, I have seen a fire or two.....